Xiaofei-it/pinoc/docs/zlang/zlang.md

 # Zlang

-Zlang is a flexible dynamically-typed programming language which runs on the JVM, and supports access to Java objects and interaction with Java at runtime.
+Zlang is a flexible dynamically-typed programming language running on the JVM and supporting access to Java objects and interaction with Java at runtime..

 ## Features